A short video (courtesy of FNV Formaat) explaining the basics of EWC and its purpose available at https://www.youtube.com/watch?v=zQLtOPtDpCc

 There are a few institutions which provide assistance for already existing EWCs and SNBs, as well as for those trying to start the process of establishing an EWC.
-The first, most practically-oriented bodies are always the European Industry Federations (EIFs).
+The first, most practically-oriented bodies are always the European Trade Union Federations (in the past referred to as European Industry Federations (EIFs).
 They are European-level bodies representing employee interests in assorted ways at the international/European level.
-Each EIF operates in a specific sector and is responsible for coordinating and contacts with employee representatives and trade unions acting in undertakings within that sector.
-Here is a list of EIFs with website addresses:
+Each ETUF operates in a specific sector and is responsible for coordinating and contacts with employee representatives and trade unions acting in undertakings within that sector.
+Here is a list of ETUFs:

 - European Federation of Building and Woodworkers (EFBWW) – www.efbww.org